StuartAshby/tensorflow-ninjago-character-classification/README.md

 Now enter each line of python code (don’t include the >>>):
 ```
 >>> import tensorflow as tf
->>> hello = tf.constant('Hello, TensorFlow!')
+>>> hello = tf.constant('Hello, Tensorflow!')
 >>> sess = tf.Session()
 >>> print(sess.run(hello))

 ```

-You should see: “Hello, TensorFlow!”
+You should see: “Hello, Tensorflow!”

 Congratulations!
 Your computer is now running one of the most powerful machine learning tools on the planet, created by the original Google Brain Team.
-Your car will one day be able to drive itself thanks to computers running TensorFlow.
+Your car will one day be able to drive itself thanks to computers running Tensorflow.
 You have taken your first step towards becoming a data scientist!

 Exit the Python terminal and return to the Virtualenv prompt:
 ```